Skip to main content

 PETRA IV prestudy

 There are plans to upgrade the PETRA synchrotron to PETRA IV.
-A prestudy is ongoing to assess the impact of the planned upgrade on the Swedish Materials Science beamline - including the opportunity for a state-of-the-art X-ray microscopy instrument for experiments at the nano scale in bulk materials and devices.
+A prestudy has assessed the impact of the planned upgrade on the Swedish Materials Science beamline - including the opportunity for a state-of-the-art X-ray microscopy instrument for experiments at the nano scale in bulk materials and devices.

 Background